Shinn Fund Recipients

 Living in a Ditch is not Ideal

 Raven’s Seedbox (Ludwigia ravenii) is a critically imperiled wetland plant under review for federal listing.
 Although historically known from natural habitats, Raven’s Seedbox currently exists in a precarious state, as it is known only from artificial and unprotected habitats.
 These include roadside ditches and vehicle ruts in wet depressions, leaving populations vulnerable to disturbance.
 Despite this, no research has been conducted on the specific habitat requirements of Raven’s Seedbox, which represents a foundational knowledge gap for species conservation efforts.
-Merry Conlin will fill that gap by quantitatively characterizing the biotic and abiotic factors of habitats where the species is currently found.
-This valuable life history data will be essential in listing decisions and management of the species.
+Merry Conlin filled that gap by quantitatively characterizing the biotic and abiotic factors of habitats where the species is currently found.
+This valuable life history data is essential in listing decisions and management of the species.

 Merry Conlin, North Carolina State University